sshravan/zok-issues/issue-01/report.md

 Creating 2D array of size 1024 x 1024

 ## Description
-Is there a way to speed up the compilation of code with large arrays?
-For my use case, I am trying to load a matrix (of size 1024 x 1024) and compute its product with a vector (of size 1024).
+I am unable to load moderately sized const 2D array.
+In the following code snippet, I am simply trying to load a matrix and multiply it with a scalar.

-This code snipper has not yet finished despite running the for 9+ hours.
+However, after running for 10+ hours, the compiler simply fails.
 Here is the link to the [full code](https://github.com/sshravan/zok-issues/tree/main/issue-01/).

 ## Environment